Government

 City Code

-The City of Statesville publishes legal notices such as bid opportunities and sale of City owned land.
+The City of Statesville provides details regarding bid opportunities, the sale of City owned land, and more.

 Upcoming City Events: